TheDZhon/esp8266energia/README.md

 * ESP8266 board with connected XPD_DCDC <-> EXT_RSTB pins.
 See hack for ESP-01: http://goo.gl/J7OYMq.
 * DHT22 sensor (DHT11 should be fine and cheaper replacement).
 * [Optional] Piezo buzzer.

+## Software requirements

+* Energia 0013+ (LPM API introduced in this version: sleep, sleepSeconds, etc.).
+* ESP8266 AT 0.22+ firmware.
+* ESP8266 should be preconfigured with AT+*_DEF commands for automatic WiFi link operation.